 The combination of the Covid-19 pandemic, the Russian-Ukraine war, and the surge in consumer demand has been a perfect recipe for disaster for the global supply chain.

 Exacerbating the issue is the record levels of inflation, sparking fears of a global recession, which continues to add strain to an already fragile supply chain, making it difficult to source industrial MRO supplies during a time of crisis.

-Fortunately, there is still hope on the horizon—if you take the right steps, that is.
-In this guide, let’s take a look at effective strategies you can implement to navigate through an uncertain, inflationary supply chain environment.
+Fortunately, there is still hope on the horizon with sourcing in supply chains—if you take the right steps, that is.
+In this guide, let’s take a look at effective strategies for sourcing supplies that you can implement to navigate through an uncertain, inflationary supply chain environment.